Plumsail/forms-docs/SharePoint/provision/provision-fs.rst

     var fs = new FormSetSettings(){
         AddListViewCommands = true,
-        CustomRouting = "//JS code for custom routing", CustomListViewCode = "//JS code to execute in List View" };
+        CustomRouting = "//JS code for custom routing", CustomListViewStyle = "//CSS code to apply in List View" };